Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Discrete Impact Integration

-\section{Numerical Examples}
+\subsection{Numerical Examples}

-We now show several examples of the post-impact velocity sets that can be generated by our model.
-The MATLAB code is available online\endnote{\url{https://github.com/mshalm/routh-multi-impact}}, and LCP's were solved via the PATH solver \citep{Dirske1995}.
-We begin by analyzing the three examples shown thus far: the phone drop (Fig. \ref{fig:phone}); compass gait step (Fig. \ref{fig:compass_setup}); and box-wall impact (Fig. \ref{fig:box}).
-We additionally discuss two further examples which highlight the applicability of our model to more complex systems.
-For each system, we plot the evolution of the velocity through the impact process with lines, projected onto the contact frames.
-Our method is shown in gray; simultaneous resolution via \citet{Anitescu97} is shown in blue; and sequential resolutions are shown in red and yellow.
-Samples of the post-impact velocity sets were generated using Algorithm \ref{alg:Approximate}, and are shown as circles; for visual clarity, the gray circles associated with our method are darkened.
-Sampling from the impulse distribution $p$ is conducted with a Sobol quasi-random sequence, a method for reliably generating uniform-density $\varepsilon$-nets of unit hypercubes \citep{Sobol1967}.
+We now show several examples of the post-impact velocity sets generated by our model.
+The MATLAB code is available online\endnotemark[2].
+We analyze three examples shown thus far (Figs. \ref{fig:phone}, \ref{fig:compass_setup}, \ref{fig:box}), along with two more complex systems.

+For each system, we plot the evolution of the velocity through the impact process with lines, projected onto the contact frames; these plots compare the impact process in our method to both sequential and simultaneous resolution via \Cref{eq:AnitestcuDiscreteFormulation} \citep{Anitescu97}, as described in \Cref{subsec:impactbackground}.
+Our method is shown in gray and simultaneous resolution via \citet{Anitescu97} is shown in blue.
+For two-contact impacts, we show the two sequential resolutions $(A,B,A,\dots)$ and $(B,A,B,\dots)$ in red and yellow.
+We show samples of the post-impact velocity sets generated via Algorithm \ref{alg:Approximate}, as a dark gray region.
+The light gray region by contrast traces the intermediate velocities encountered along the impact-resolving trajectories of our model.
 For some examples, axes of symmetry were used to duplicate samples.